Discovery Grants (individual) program

 Describe the research training and development opportunities provided for HQP (e.g., science outreach and engagement, interdisciplinary research, promoting EDI in the NSE, collaborations, interaction with the private and public sectors).

-Important: Trainee demographic data is not requested or required to assess impacts resulting from consideration of equity, diversity and inclusion in the research and training environment.
+Important: Trainee demographic data should not be submitted.
+It is not requested or required to assess impacts resulting from consideration of equity, diversity and inclusion in the research and training environment.
+How an individual self-identifies is considered personal and confidential information.

 HQP awards and research contributions